yusufyildirim/thunder/README.md

 # ⚡ Thunder ⚡
-A web framework on top of Fastify.
+A web framework on top of [Fastify](https://github.com/fastify/fastify) that heavily inspired by [Opium](https://github.com/rgrinberg/opium).

 ## Design Goals